XadillaX/vjudge-submitter.old/README.md

 The APIs including `login`, `submit`, and `fetch result`.
 If you have some better ideas, maybe it will contain an API based on your idea!

 You contribute to `vjudge-submitter` and of cause `vjudge-submitter` will help you to easy build a Virtual Judge core!

+### ANOTHER IMPORTANT PROJECT OF VJLIB

+It's a virtual judge spider.
+Coded by `NODE.JS` either.
+It's to fetch the content of each problem in different Online Judge Systems.

+You can view and fork the project at https://github.com/XadillaX/vjudge-description-spider.

 ## HOW TO BUILD UP THE TEST PROJECCT?